August Karl von Goeben: Early career

-Born at Stade 30 km west of Hamburg in the Kingdom of Hannover, he aspired from his earliest years to the Prussian service rather than that of his own country, and at the age of seventeen, obtained a commission in the 24th Regiment of Prussian infantry.
+Born at Stade 30 km west of Hamburg in the Kingdom of Hannover, he aspired from his earliest years to the Prussian service rather than that of his own country, and at the age of seventeen, enlisted in the 24th Infantry Regiment, being commissioned as Lieutenant two years later.
 But there was little scope for the activities of a young and energetic subaltern.

 Leaving the service in 1836, he enlisted in the Carlist army fighting the First Carlist War in Spain.
 In the five campaigns in which he served Don Carlos, he had many turns of fortune.
 He had not fought for two months when he fell, severely wounded, into the hands of the Spanish royalist troops.
 After eight months' detention, he escaped, but it was not long before he was captured again.
 This time his imprisonment was long and painful, and on two occasions, he was compelled to draw lots for his life with his fellow captives.

 When released, Goeben served until 1840 with distinction.
 In that year, he made his way back, a man without means, to Prussia.
-The Carlist lieutenant colonel was glad to be re-admitted into the Prussian service as a second lieutenant, but he was still young, and few subalterns could claim five years meritorious war service at the age of twenty-four.
+The Carlist lieutenant colonel was glad to be re-admitted into the Prussian Army as a second lieutenant, but he was still young, and few subalterns could claim five years meritorious war service at the age of twenty-four.
 In a few years, he was a captain on the Great General Staff, and in 1848, he was transferred to the staff of the IV Corps, where his immediate superior was Major Helmuth Graf von Moltke.

 The two men became fast friends, and their mutual esteem was never disturbed.
-In the Baden insurrection, Goeben distinguished himself on the staff of Prince William, the future emperor.
+During the Baden Revolution, Goeben distinguished himself on the staff of Prince William, the future emperor.
 He alternated staff and regimental duty in the Prussian service for some years after this, until in 1863, he was promoted to major-general commanding the 26th Infantry Brigade.

-In 1860, he was present with the Spanish troops in Morocco, and took part in the Battle of Tetuan.
+In 1860 he served as military observer with the Spanish troops during the Spanish-Moroccan War, and was present at the Battle of Tetuan.